ducktyper/ora-cli/README.md

 > push_to_master will still push from develop to master.

-## Error handling

-    $ ora

-When a task is failed, you can resolve the issue and run `ora` again to continue.
-Ora-cli uses a file `~/.ora_continue` to save the state when a task is failed.

-> To continue a failed task using custom develop branch, you need to type the custom branch name as an argument.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ducktyper/ora-cli.